You are warmly invited to apply for 2023/24 entry scholarships.

 Level of Study: Undergraduate & Postgraduate

-College: Applicants must specify St Chad’s College as the preferred College on their UCAS application for Durham.
+College: Applicants must specify St Chad’s College as their first choice of College on their UCAS application for Durham.

 Mode of Study: Full-time or Part-time